oracle-livelabs/database/23cfree/js-generic-functions/functions.md

     </copy>
     ```

-    > **Note** JavaScript identifiers are case sensitive and therefore must be enclosed in double-quotes in the PL/SQL layer or else they won't't be recognised in the JavaScript portion of the code.
+    > **Note** JavaScript identifiers are case sensitive and therefore must be enclosed in double-quotes in the PL/SQL layer or else they won't be recognised in the JavaScript portion of the code.

     Proceed by executing the function.